-Today there are an estimated 258 million international migrants around the world, the majority of whom are migrant workers.
+Today there are an estimated 281 million international migrants around the world, the majority of whom are migrant workers.
 Globalization, demographic shifts, conflicts, income inequalities and climate change will encourage ever more people to cross borders in search of employment and security.
-Yet, the migration process entails complex challenges in terms of governance, migrant workers’ protection, migration and development linkages, and international cooperation.
-The E-Academy on Labour Migration (e-LMA) offers participants a unique opportunity to benefit from a diversified training package, exploring fair and effective labour migration governance, linkages between migration and sustainable development, and instruments and mechanisms for protecting migrants’ and their families’ rights.
-Participants will tailor-make their own six-week online course by choosing from several elective courses proposed, and will benefit from an innovative and dynamic learning environment.
-The e-LMA aims at providing advanced knowledge and enhancing the capacity of key migration actors to better understand labour migration challenges and opportunities in a changing political, economic and social context.
+Yet, the migration process entails complex challenges in terms of governance, migrant workers' protection, migration and development linkages, and international cooperation.
+The Academy on Labour Migration (LMA) offers participants a unique opportunity to benefit from a diversified training package, exploring fair and effective labour migration governance, linkages between migration and sustainable development, instruments and mechanisms for protecting migrants' and their families' rights, as well as an in-depth look at crisis migration and the ILO response.
+Participants will tailor-make their own learning path by choosing from several elective courses proposed, and will benefit from an innovative and dynamic learning environment.
+The LMA aims at providing advanced knowledge and enhancing the capacity of key migration actors to better understand labour migration and mobility challenges and opportunities in a changing political, economic and social context.

 The LMA aims at providing advanced knowledge and enhancing the capacity of key migration actors to better understand labour migration challenges and opportunities in a changing political, economic and social context.

-It covers a wide range of labour migration cross-cutting themes, such as the protection of men and women migrant workers, fair and effective labour migration governance, and linkages between migration and sustainable development.
-At the end of the e-LMA, participants will be able to:
+It covers a wide range of labour migration cross-cutting themes, such as the protection of men and women migrant workers, fair and effective labour migration governance, crisis-induced migration and displacement and linkages between migration and sustainable development.
+At the end of the LMA, participants will be able to:

 The Academy will be offered in English and Spanish.
 All weekly plenary forum as well as some elective courses will be offered with simultaneous translation while most of the elective courses will be conducted in either English or Spanish.